traefik/traefik/docs/configuration/logs.md

   [accessLog.filters]

-  # statusCodes keep on only access logs with status code in the range
+  # statusCodes keep only access logs with status codes in the specified range
   #
   # Optional
   # Default: []